Samsar4/CompTIA-Security-SY0-501-Study-Guide/All-Chapters.md

 ## Certificates and Trust
 * Certificates include a public key and at least one digital signature.

+### Digital Signature
+* To create a digital signature for a document, you hash the document using your private key.
+Others can verify your digital signature with your public key.

 ### **Web of Trust**
 * Web of Trust uses a web of mutually trusting peers.
 * Requires a lots of maintenance